 Tilt: Tilt is the parameter most likely to need adjustment after shipping/moving your spectrograph.
 A fibre centred at the middle of the entrance slit should produce an image at the vertical middle of your detector.
 It is sometimes found that the 3 gratings on a turret produce images at 3 different heights.
-The tolerance required depends on your experimental setup.
-For reference, during Andor quality control testing, the adjustment is made to $\pm 5$ pixels (26 μm pixels).
+The tolerance required depends on your experimental setup, but during Andor quality control tests the adjustment is made to ± 5 pixels (26 μm pixels).